divyansh2204-bit/QLoRA-Fine-Tuning-of-LLM/README.md

-# Fine-tuning LLama-2-7B using QLoRA
+# QLoRA Fine-Tuning of LLM

 This repository contains code and instructions for fine-tuning the [LLaMA](https://github.com/facebookresearch/llama) 2-7B language model on a custom dataset using the QLoRA (Quantized Low-Rank Adapters) technique.